 Key information:

-• Declaring a property in the properties object is a good idea if the property is going to be part of your element's public API.
+propertiesobject is a good idea if the property is going to be part of your element's public API. - A simple property declaration like this one just includes the type (in this

 The properties object also supports several more features.
-Add the following lines to add support for the pressed property:
+Add the following lines to add

 icon-toggle.html